MMesbahU/Weggis/Files/explore.md

 * SNP quality, see [here](http://popgen.dk/angsd/index.php/SnpFilters)
 * sites, see [here](http://popgen.dk/angsd/index.php/Sites)

-For more details and examples on how to filtering data with ANGSD see [here](https://github.com/mfumagalli/WoodsHole/filtering.md)

 Let us build our command line.
 First we need to define input and output files:
 ```